Verizon/remotely/docs/src/main/tut/index.md

   val factorial: Int => Response[Int] = n =>
     Response.now { (1 to n).product }
 }
 ```

 The `GenServer` macro does require all the FQCN of all the inputs, so here we must use `oncue.svc.example.protocol.definition`.
 For example, using just `protocol.definition` after `import oncue.svc.example._` would *not* work, as in that case, the macro would then only see the AST: `protocol.definition` which doesn't have a value in the compiler context, but provided you organize your project in the manner described earlier in this document.

+The macro generates abstract method definitions (as specified in the protocol), and also adds an `environment: Environment`, member to the class, which contains all codecs and values (a value is a reference to a specific method implementation).

 In a similar fashion, clients are also very simple.
 The difference here is that clients are fully complete, and do not require any implementation as the function arguments defined in the protocol are entirely known at compile time.